g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 set routing-instances VRF-C2-SPOKE vrf-export Saida-VRF-CE2-SPOKE
 set routing-instances VRF-C2-SPOKE vrf-table-label
 ```
+Note: The as-loops is configured to not reject the default route from the HUB sites.
+Because this route is received with our own AS on AS-PATH.
 Ok, let's replicate this on the other spoke PEs and check the results!!!

 Let's see what we have in our route-table:
 ```